rust-lang/rust/src/doc/nomicon/vec-raw.md

 impl<T> Vec<T> {
     pub fn into_iter(self) -> IntoIter<T> {
         unsafe {
-            // need to use ptr::read to unsafely move the buf out since it's
+            // Need to use ptr::read to unsafely move the buf out since it's
             // not Copy, and Vec implements Drop (so we can't destructure it). let buf = ptr::read(&self.buf);
             let len = self.len;